-2. If you select an item from the bookmark list, the following image will be displayed.
+2. Select an item from the bookmark list, the following image will be displayed.

 3. When you call up bookmark information, a QR code converted from the bookmark information will be displayed on the screen.
 You can access a URL by reading the QR code using a smartphone, etc.